dariusf/ppx_interact/readme.md

 ```

 - The preprocessor and runtime library are standard
-- A bytecode executable must be built
+- The executable must be built in bytecode mode
 - `-linkall` is typical for [building custom toplevels](https://dune.readthedocs.io/en/stable/quick-start.html#building-a-custom-toplevel) and allows the use of external libraries

 See the [example project](example) for the full setup.

-# Experiences

-I've tried this out on a small project (500 LoC) and it works without any noticeable overhead.
+Currently this only works with executables, and not expect tests in libraries ([open PR](https://github.com/ocaml/dune/pull/5622)).

+The runtime library of this project can also be used standalone to support scripting use cases, e.g. in [ppx_debug](https://github.com/dariusf/ppx_debug).

 # Design

+Unlike many interactive debuggers (pdb, pry, jdb, node inspect, ...), ocamldebug has limited support for evaluating code when stopped at breakpoints, [only allowing field and variable values to be read](https://v2.ocaml.org/manual/debugger.html#s%3Adebugger-examining-values).

 The idea was [originated](https://sympa.inria.fr/sympa/arc/caml-list/2017-05/msg00124.html) [by](https://github.com/ocaml-community/utop/issues/158) [utop](https://github.com/ocaml-community/utop/tree/master/examples/interact):